ospangler/intel-arc-stable-diffusion-tutorial/README.md

 download default model : yes

-I had to manually do it, ctrl click link, download, then use file exporer to go to \\wsl.localhost\Ubuntu\home\{user}\automatic\models\Stable-diffusion
+IF Downloading the Default Model Freezes/Does Not Work: I had to manually do it, ctrl click link, download, then use file exporer to go to \\wsl.localhost\Ubuntu\home\{user}\automatic\models\Stable-diffusion.
+If this still doesn't fix the issue, you may have to completely start over, get to this point again, then say 'No' when asked to download the default model.
+Then add the saftensors file to the correct location yourself.
+Download the safetensor file from HuggingFace, and place it in \\wsl.localhost\Ubuntu\home\{user}\automatic\models\Stable-diffusion: https://huggingface.co/runwayml/stable-diffusion-v1-5/blob/main/v1-5-pruned-emaonly.safetensors

-After doing this, you should be able to click on the link that appears in the console.
-You've done it, yay! :)

 **I would highly reccomend setting up the wslconfig file, otherwise you're likely to run into memory leak issues and crashes when that inevitably happens**